-The Company's Board of Directors authorized the repurchase of up to \$50.0 million of the Company's issued and outstanding common stock.
-Under the authorization, the Company may purchase common stock through May, 2019 utilizing one or more open market transactions, transactions structured through investment banking institutions, in privately-negotiated transactions or otherwise, by direct purchases of common stock or a combination of the foregoing in compliance with the applicable rules and regulations of the Securities and Exchange Commission.
+In May, 2019, the Company's Board of Directors authorized the repurchase of up to \$50.0 million of the Company's issued and outstanding common stock.
+Under the authorization, the Company may purchase common stock through May, 2020 utilizing one or more open market transactions, transactions structured through investment banking institutions, in privately-negotiated transactions or otherwise, by direct purchases of common stock or a combination of the foregoing in compliance with the applicable rules and regulations of the Securities and Exchange Commission.